The nervous system in the one which regulates the whole of our body. It is broadly classified into two categories as

 - Parasympathetic nervous system.

-The Autonomic Nervous System controls the action of the organs at the subconscious level.
+It is always active in regulating the body’s physiology.
+It controls the action of the organs at the subconscious level.

 Autonomic Nervous System shares a relationship with the somatic nervous system and has functional links with it.